open-i18n/rust-unic/docs/Unicode_API.md

 Unicode Character Properties are a major part of the Unicode Standard, defined in *Section 3.5, Properties* of the [Unicode Standard](http://www.unicode.org/versions/latest/) and explained more in *Unicode Character Database (UCD)* ([UAX\#44](http://www.unicode.org/reports/tr44/)).

-Some of these properties are now *deprecated*, meaning that they are no longer recommended for use, therefore UNIC will not implement these properties unless there is clear demand for them.
+Some of these properties are now *deprecated*, meaning that they are no longer recommended for use.
+Some other properties are considered *contributory* properties.
+Neither of these groups of properties will be support in UNIC, unless there is clear demand for them.

 Other specifications published by the Unicode Consortium, like the *Unicode IDNA Compatibility Processing* ([UTS\#46](www.unicode.org/reports/tr46/)) and the *Unicode Emoji*